Mortality Rates (Causes of Death): Past vs. Now

 It was a common question that I was asked many times by my students and during lectures, "If people in the past had much better results for the body oxygen test, why life expectancy is higher now than it was 100 years or a century ago?".
 In other words, they asked if increased body O2 due to easier breathing should cause increased lifespan and reduced mortality rates.

 Indeed, if we consider clinical evidence for the body O2 test (CP test), we can see that now ordinary people have about 20-25 s, while 80-100 years ago in our history, it was common to find 40-50 s or nearly 2 times more.
-From the graph on the Homepage of this site, we see that ordinary people breathed nearly 2-3 times less air than modern people.
+From the graph on the Homepage of this site, we see that ordinary people breathed almost 2-3 times less air than modern people.
 Why then do we live longer than people living about 70-100 years ago and before?

 Causes of death and mortality in the past